realm/realm-swift/doc/api_review.md

     [table addColumnWithType:tightdb_String andName:@"Name"];

-Comment from Alenxander was that signatures with "With" should occur only when there are corrosponding method(s) without "With", and since we have no addColumn method without arguments, we don't comply with that suggested rule:
+Comment from Alexander was that signatures with "With" should occur only when there are corrosponding method(s) without "With", and since we have no addColumn method without arguments, we don't comply with that suggested rule:

 There are many examples in Apples API where the rule does not apply, for instance in NSArray: